As people, we’re constantly comparing and judging ourselves, others, and what we find important in life.

 Let me explain how to become less judgmental.

 A value judgment can be defined as an evaluation of the usefulness of something or someone based on comparison or other relativity.
-It can also be an assessment about the rightness or wrongness of someone or something.
+It can also be an assessment of the rightness or wrongness of someone or something.

 It thus refers to an opinion that’s made based upon a set of values.